Blog

 Injury prevention for Swimmers

 Although swimming is non-load bearing, considered low risk for injury and an excellent sport for all round fitness, overuse injuries can occur due to the repetitive nature of the strokes.
-Elite swimmers may train for five miles per day and even club swimmers and triathletes will often cover two miles in a session a number …
+Elite swimmers may train for five miles per day and even club swimmers and triathletes will often cover two miles in a session – a […]

 Carpel Tunnel Syndrome